propavingk/SlotDrift/samples/README.md

   branch occupies slots 320400040 to 320400042 and is orphaned when the finalized branch wins;
-- a later mini-reorg where blocks 320400056 and 320400057 are orphaned by the
+- a later mini-reorg where blocks 320400056 and 320400057 are orphaned by the branch that continues from 320400055, and block 320400058 steps over both without a skip record, which is a separate parent anomaly.

+Expected result: 3 duplicate slots, 2 orphan segments (3 slots and 2 slots),
+1 parent anomaly, 12 findings in total, exit code 1.